mars 18 - 24. mars 2024

 We stay in the Austnesfjord with its varied terrain and possibilities for fun under different conditions.
 Here we find both easy and more challenging routes, and if the weather gods are on our side we might try to ascend Geitgaljen, one of the most spectacular summits in Lofoten!
 If the snow conditions are good, this hill offers a magical descend all the way to shore.
 In the evening we relax for a while and sail out the fjord towards Trollfjorden were we will spend the evening.

 This morning we start in the magnificent Trollfjorden, a bay available to sailors and boaters only.
-(We promise you will get in Easter-mode).
-If the conditions allow we head upwards early before the sun starts warming up the hills, reaching for peaks of 1000 meters.
-Back in the boat we will prepare a special meal this Friday.
+If the conditions allow we head upwards early before the sun starts warming up the hills, reaching for the peaks here towering above 1000 masl.

 Day 5: Skiing in Trollheimen or Raftsundet